Safety & Goodness

 Need to file a report of abuse or misconduct?
 Click below.

-If you would like assistance or support, immediately contact our Congregation Coordinator, Madison Fisher, a mental health therapist, or our Rector, Fr.
-Austin Becton, or if you would prefer outside assistance, please contact our diocesan Ombudsman, the Rev. Canon Kimberley Pfeiler.
+If you would like assistance or support, immediately contact our Congregation Coordinator, Madison Fisher, a mental health professional, or our Rector, Fr.
+Austin Becton, or if you would prefer outside assistance, please contact our diocesan Response Lead, Rachel George at (629-257-7911).